- This is the most current version of this policy (version 9, posted online on 31 March 2022)

 The General Data Protection Regulation (GDPR) as enshrined into UK law by the Data Protection Act 2018 provides for a number of different legal bases under which processing of personal data may take place.
 In this case, the following bases apply:

 - Consent (enquirers): when you provide us with your details we will ask for your consent to use those details to carry out the activities as detailed above.
-If you no longer wish to receive these communications you can withdraw your consent at any time by contacting the University at email@example.com or updating your contact preferences
+If you no longer wish to receive these communications you can withdraw your consent at any time by contacting the University at email@example.com or update your contact preferences.

 - Necessary for the purposes of the legitimate interests (applicants): we process personal information for certain of our own legitimate business purposes.
 We will not process your data for the legitimate interests of any third parties.
 These interests include some or all of the following:

 - where the processing enables us to enhance, modify, personalise or otherwise improve our services/communications for your benefit

 - to better understand how people interact with our websites